Kronuz-Contrib/npm-bug/README.md

 ### npm v6.1.0 error

-Error 404 when a package uses a subpackage at a certain revision but the the subpackage is originally from a folder which is at the requested version.
+Error 404 when a package uses a subpackage at a certain version but the the subpackage is originally from a folder which is at the requested version.

 To see this repository fail (npm v6.1.0) do the following: